thecodingdad/ha-canton/README.md

 ### Selects

+Not all entities are available on every model.
+Entities are only created when supported by the connected device.

 | Entity | Options | Description |
 |--------|---------|-------------|
 | Input | BDP, SAT, PS, TV, CD, DVD, AUX, NET, BT | Select the active input source |